Aleno1/substreams-sink-clickhouse/README.md

 Current implementation of substreams-sink-clickhouse uses the http interface which has better language support than the native one.
 However, it is more limited than the native interface and worse performances.

 Reimplementing this sink using the native interface would improve performance.

+Use an in memory table for cursor table instead of writing it on disk.
+(Memory table have no primary keys)